MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR.md

 ## Prerequisites

-You must have FHIR Reader role on the FHIR server to read data from the server.
+You must have a FHIR Reader role on the FHIR server to read data from the server.

 ## Connect to a FHIR server from Power Query Desktop